Position

 • Bachelor's degree in Agriculture, Agronomy, Horticulture, or a related field.

-• Proficiency in using laboratory equipment and conducting scientific analyses.
+• Proficiency in using laboratory and field equipment.

 Is becoming a Agricultural Technician a good career path?

 A career as an Agricultural Technician offers a unique blend of fieldwork and scientific analysis.
 This role involves supporting farmers and agricultural businesses by applying scientific principles to improve crop yields and livestock health.
-Technicians often work in labs and on farms, conducting soil tests, analyzing plant samples, and advising on sustainable practices.
-The job requires a solid understanding of biology, chemistry, and environmental science.
+Technicians often work on tasks such as soil testing, plant breeding, and pest control.
+They may also assist in the development of sustainable farming practices.
+This career path provides opportunities for hands-on work and the chance to contribute to food production and environmental conservation.

 • Pros:

-• Opportunity to work outdoors and in nature.
+• Opportunity to work outdoors and be part of a growing industry.

 • Cons: